purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 Each capability in your Teams app needs a UI.
 There's a variety of UI components you can use, but some components make more sense than others in Teams.

-For example, *cards* are used frequently for displaying rich content with messaging extensions, bots, and incoming webhooks.
-A *task module* is another Teams-centric component; it's essentially a card that allows users to take action (for example, complete a form).
+For example, you can use [*cards*](../designing-your-app/designing-cards.md) to display rich content with messaging extensions, bots, and incoming webhooks.
+A [*task module*](../designing-your-app/designing-task-modules.md) is another Teams-centric component; it's essentially a card that allows users to take action (for example, complete a form).
 [INCLUDE LINKS]

 ## Resources